 BECOME A KEEPER OF THE LIGHT

 As an island lighthouse, transportation to and from the island is a very important part of our organization.
-We have a team of volunteers who crew and pilot our custome made boat to and from the island.
+We have a team of volunteers who crew and pilot our custom-made boat to and from the island.
 The crew is crucial in all our island activities from transporting the 40 to 50 plus tours to the island in season, transporting the Woodchucks and contractors, and moving supplies.
 The crew person or “stern man” assists the Captain with the operation of the boat and helps passengers on and off.
 Training is provided.
 Our season is July and August.
-If you have previous boating experience and enjoy being on the water, than crewing may be a volunteer opportunity for you.
-If you are interested, please contact firstname.lastname@example.org.
+If you have previous boating experience and enjoy being on the water, then crewing may be a volunteer opportunity for you.

 If you enjoy history and talking with people of all ages, becoming a docent is another way to volunteer.
-Docents meet tour participants (17 people max) at Vine’s Landing, and ride with their tour group to and from the island, and lighthouse while sharing stories about the island.
+Docents meet tour participants (a maximum of 14 people) at Vine’s Landing, and ride with their tour group to and from the island, and lighthouse while sharing stories about the island.
 Docents educate their group about the rich history of Wood Island lighthouse and FOWILs mission, along with answering the many questions that excited visitors have.
 Docents also look out for the safety of our visitors and ensure that they make timely progress to keep on our boat schedule.
 Docents will become familiar with the lighthouse’s history through materials provided by FOWIL and through shadowing an experienced docent.
-Questions may be referred to email@example.com .

-If your Guides are physical active docents primary responsibility is to lead tour groups of up 6 people into the lantern room of the lighthouse.
+Tower Guides are physical active docents whose primary responsibility is to lead tour groups of up to 6 people into the lantern room of the lighthouse.
 Climbing the spiral staircase to the view at from the top of the tower is the highlight of our tours.
 The Tower Guide shares information about the tower, lantern room, the light, and the view from the top of the tower, while ensuring that everyone safely climbs the tower stairs.
 Between tour groups, the Tower Guide may also take additional individuals who have traveled to the island by their own boats, up the tower.
-During a normal tour day the Tower guide may climb the tower stairs up to 3 to 6 times.

 From shirts, hats, and fleece vests to booklets, note-cards, and tote bags, FOWIL offers a variety of items that we sell to the general public.
 Volunteers assist in selling these items at FOWIL events and tour days.